-- labour and material costs associated with the operation and maintenance of the required railway infrastructure (including major periodic maintenance); and - an appropriate allocation of administrative costs; and - (iii) an appropriate allocation of capital costs, including both depreciation and

-3.2.2B For the purposes of clause 3.2.2A, economic cost of a segment means:

-- segment specific labour and material and administrative costs; and (a) - (b) depreciation of segment specific assets; and - a return on segment specific assets, being determined by applying a real rate of return to the regulatory asset value of segment specific assets; and - an allocation of non-segment specific costs; and - an allocation of depreciation of non-segment specific assets; and (e) - an allocation of return of non-segment specific assets, being determined by applying a real rate of return to the value of non-segment specific assets. - 3.2.2C For the purposes of clause 3.2.2B, non-segment specific costs and depreciation of, and return on, non-segment specific assets must be allocated to segments in accordance with the following principles: - where possible, costs are to be directly attributed to a segment; - where possible, non-segment specific costs and non-segment specific assets (b) are to be identified with a corridor, corridors or identified as system-wide; and - non-segment specific costs and depreciation of, and return on, non-segment specific assets identified with a corridor or corridors, or identified as systemwide, are to be allocated to those parts of segments in that corridor or corridors, or, where identified as system wide, to segments owned, leased or licensed by the Operator, in proportion to: - gross tonne kilometres (gtkm) with respect to non-segment specific costs\ and depreciation of, and return on, non-segment specific assets associated with track maintenance; and
+- (d) the costs are to be on-going costs that are causally related to the relevant required railway infrastructure, including: - (i) labour and material costs, and other directly incurred operating costs associated with the operation and maintenance of the required railway infrastructure (including major periodic maintenance); and - (ii) an appropriate allocation of administrative costs; and - (iii) an appropriate allocation of capital costs, including both depreciation and a return on assets. - 3.2.1B For the purposes of clause 3.2.1A, economic cost of a segment means: - (a) segment specific labour and material and administrative costs; and - (b) depreciation of segment specific assets; and - (c) a return on segment specific assets, being determined by applying a real rate of return to the regulatory asset value of segment specific assets; and - (d) an allocation of non-segment specific costs; and - (e) an allocation of depreciation of non-segment specific assets; and - (f) an allocation of return of non-segment specific assets, being determined by applying a real rate of return to the value of non-segment specific assets. - 3.2.1C For the purposes of clause 3.2.1B, non-segment specific costs and depreciation of, and return on, non-segment specific assets must be allocated to segments in accordance with the following principles: - (a) where possible, costs are to be directly attributed to a segment; - (b) where possible, non-segment specific costs and non-segment specific assets are to be identified with a corridor, corridors or identified as system-wide; and - (c) non-segment specific costs and depreciation of, and return on, non-segment specific assets identified with a corridor or corridors, or identified as system-wide, are to be allocated to those parts of segments in that corridor or corridors, or, where identified as system wide, to segments owned, leased or licensed by the Operator, in proportion to: - (i) gross tonne kilometres (gtkm) with respect to non-segment specific costs and depreciation of, and return on, non-segment specific assets associated with track maintenance; and - (ii) train kilometres with respect to non-segment specific costs and depreciation of, and return on, non-segment specific assets not associated with track maintenance. - (d) For the purposes of clause 3.2.1C(c), where the gtkm allocation system can be shown to be inappropriate, the Operator may use alternative allocation systems where they can be justified.